The Safest & Best Spirulina Brands (From Organic Sources)

 Should You Chew the Tablets?

 You may have heard that you should chew the tablets.
 This can help your digestive system out a little when it comes to breaking down the nutrients.
+For more digestive help, check out our dedicated page for the best vegan digestive enzymes.

 But unlike chlorella, another type of algae, spirulina doesn’t have rigid cell walls.